psevestre/openid-fapi/Financial_API_WD_001.md

 Strict access control to the logs in such cases should be enforced.

-#### 7.4.2 Token request and response
+#### 7.4.2 Token Request and Response

-It is possible to leak the information through the logs if the parameters were recorded in the logs and the access to the logs are compromised.
+It is possible to leak information through the logs if the parameters were recorded in the logs and the access to the logs are compromised.
 Strict access control to the logs in such cases should be enforced.

-#### 7.4.3 Resource request and response
+#### 7.4.3 Resource Request and Response

 Care should be taken so that the sensitive data will not be leaked through the referrer.

 If the access token is a bearer token, it is possible to exercise the stolen token.
-Since the access token can be used against multiple URIs, the risk of its leaking is much larger than the refresh token, which is used only against the token endpoint.
+Since the access token can be used against multiple URIs, the risk of leaking is much larger than the refresh token, which is used only against the token endpoint.
 Thus, the lifetime of the access token should be much shorter than that of the refresh token.
-Refer to section 16.18 of [OIDC] for more discussion on the lifetimes of access tokens and refresh tokens.
+Refer to section 16.18 of [OIDC] for more discussion on the lifetimes of access and refresh tokens.

 ## 8. Privacy Considerations